 1973: Elvis Presley headlined a concert at the Honolulu International Center.
 Titled Aloha from Hawaii Via Satellite, the show was broadcast live and aired in over 40 countries across Asia and Europe, drawing the largest worldwide television audience in the history of the medium with an estimated 1-1.5 billion viewers.
 Despite the satellite innovation, the United States did not air the concert until April 4, 1973 since the concert occurred the same time as that year’s Super Bowl.
 The show was the most expensive entertainment special at the time, costing $2.5 million.
 The concert was later released as a double album and became one of Elvis’ best-selling releases of the 1970s.

-1977: David Bowie’s eleventh studio LP Low released.
+1977: David Bowie released his eleventh studio album, Low.
 Recorded after Bowie’s move to West Berlin, the album became the first of three collaborations with musician Brian Eno and producer Tony Visconti which were later termed the “Berlin Trilogy.”

-1978: Fleetwood Mac’s Rumours album logged a then record 31st week at the top of the Billboard pop chart.
+1978: Fleetwood Mac’s Rumours album logged a then record thirty-first week at the top of the Billboard pop chart.
 The record was surpassed in 1982 by Michael Jackson’s Thriller album.

 1996: Oasis went to #1 on the UK album chart with (What’s the Story) Morning Glory?.
 The group’s second of seven UK #1s, the LP spent a total of 145 weeks on the chart and became the group’s highest selling album, with worldwide sales exceeding 22 million.